smbwain/signed/README.md

 Signed
 ======

-_signed_ is tiny node.js/express library for signing urls and validating them based on secret key.
+_signed_ is tiny node.js library for signing urls and validating them based on secret key.

-It can be used for sharing url for the user securely, without need to check permissions when they use this url after.
+In sort:

+- With the help of this library, you can sign url, which will be used by user later.
+- It verifies signature, when user uses this signed url.
+Ready to go "verify" express middleware included.
+(Although you can use this library without express.js as well)
-No session needed.
-You can sign and verify url on different servers.
+- No session needed.
+No additional server storage needed.
+- You can sign url and verify signature in different services/applications (as long as secret and hashing algorithm are the same).
+- When signing an url, you can specify some additional limitations: allowed http method(s), user's ip and expiration time.

 > Important!!!
 >